StartupsPoleEmploi/labonnealternance/README.md

 ### Usage

-Running a build is as simple as typing `make test-e2e` !
+Running a build is as simple as typing `make test-all` !
 Read the output in your console to get the results and have a look at [Browserstack's website](https://www.browserstack.com) if you'd like to watch a video!

 ![Browserstack UI](/readme_img/browserstack.png)